Chapter Eight: Weaponry

 |- Terry Pratchett

 FlameThrowers and other fire-based attacks measure their Damage Ratings in d4s rather than d6es, to represent the special nature of Fire Damage.
-The dependence on d4s makes them relatively weak, but this shortcoming is made up for by their advantages in the field of setting objects on Fire.
+The dependence on d4s makes them relatively weak for direct damage, but this shortcoming is made up for by their advantages in the field of setting objects on Fire.

 |If players choose to include Fire in their battle, they should make sure to have several d4s close at hand for Fire Damage rolls, a handful of markers to indicate active Fires (flame pieces are best, but red and yellow bricks or pips will work in a pinch), and